impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 2: 2
 ```

 Why is the 0th argument different from what I expected?
 And why would we want "ruby" as the 0th argument?
 It seems like `exec` can handle the full `/Users/myusername/.rbenv/versions/2.7.5/bin/ruby` command just fine, right?
-I post a [question on StackExchange](https://unix.stackexchange.com/questions/717671/why-isnt-exec-a-working-the-way-i-expect), and am waiting for an answer.
+I post a [question on StackExchange](https://unix.stackexchange.com/questions/717671/why-isnt-exec-a-working-the-way-i-expect){:target="_blank" rel="noopener"}, and am waiting for an answer.

 In the meantime, let's take a look at the spec files for `rbenv-exec`.
 Maybe that'll shed some light on the confusion I've had around this file.